 Initially, I was excited to meet her.
 We both were attending one of the final performances of “Beyond Caring,” a play about the abuses of Black and Hispanic workers at the hands of the temporary staffing industry.

-I sent an email to Mr. Grabell asking if he would forward samples of my work to Ms. Kiernan.
-Included was a letter of introduction, several links to stories, witness slips, guest audio commentary from WVON radio regarding the destruction of the Chicago police misconduct records, and a JPEG of a front-page story I wrote that was soon copied by all the major dailies including: the Sun Times, Chicago Tribune and the Chicago Reader to name a few.
+I emailed Mr. Grabell asking if he would forward samples of my work to Ms. Kiernan.
+Included was a letter of introduction, several links to stories, audio commentary from WVON radio regarding the destruction of the Chicago police misconduct records, and a JPEG of a front-page story I wrote that was soon copied by all the major dailies, including the Sun-Times, Chicago Tribune, and the Chicago Reader to name a few.

-Immediately following the play was a panel discussion about ethics moderated by WBEZ.
+Immediately following the play was a panel discussion about ethics moderated by radio station WBEZ.
 Ms. Kiernan and two other female reporters discussed ethics and discriminatory practices raised in the play.
-They also fielded questions from the audience about maintaining professionalism when dealing with sensitive matters, and where to draw the line when conducting interviews in intimate settings.
+They also fielded questions from the audience about maintaining professionalism when dealing with sensitive matters and where to draw the line when conducting interviews in intimate settings.

 Post-discussion, I approached Ms. Kiernan and introduced myself to put a face with the name.
-Little did I know that our brief encounter was going to transform my life forever.
+Little did I know that our brief encounter would transform my life forever.

 After shaking my hand, Ms. Kiernan’s body appeared to recoil.
-As she struggled with her coat while holding some items in her hand, I stepped forward towards her as any gentleman would do and offered assistance.
+As she struggled with her coat while holding some items in her hand, I approached her as any gentleman would and offered assistance.

 She said “No” and turned her back on me.

-I was completely stunned and taken by surprise that the Pulitzer Prize-winner and co-director of Northwestern University’s social justice initiative could be so cold and callous.
+I was utterly stunned and taken by surprise that the Pulitzer Prize-winner and co-director of Northwestern University’s social justice initiative could be so cold and callous.

-There was absolutely no reason for a new editor-in-chief and ambassador for the ProPublica news organization to react in such a negative, condescending and dismissive manner.
-Inside, I felt deeply humiliated and violated in a profound way, but I was determined not to be discouraged.
+There was no reason for a new editor-in-chief and ambassador for the ProPublica news organization to react negatively, condescending, and dismissively.
+Inside, I felt deeply humiliated and profoundly violated, but I was determined not to be discouraged.

 After all, this was my first time meeting her, and all I wanted to do was introduce myself and work for the celebrated newsroom.